BEE-capability-code-challenges/node-challenge-simple-rest-api/README.md

     ```
     nvm ls
     ```
-4. Switch to the latest installed version
+4. Switch to the latest Node installed version
     ```
     nvm use x.x.x
     ```
-5. Displays the current running version of nvm
+5. Displays the current running version of NVM
     ```
     nvm -v
     ```
-6. Displays the current running version of nvm
+6. Displays the current running version of Node
     ```
     node -v
     ```

 # 3. Build Instructions

-1. Install yarn globally for dependency management.
+1. Install yarn globally for dependency management
+    ```
-    `npm install yarn -g`
+    npm install yarn -g
+    ```
-2. Fork this repository and download it locally.
+2. Fork this repository and download it locally
-3. Go to the root directory of the repository and run this command to download the initial dependencies.
+3. Go to the root directory of the repository and run this command to download the initial dependencies
-    `yarn install`
+    ```
+    yarn install
+    ```
-4. After installing the project you can run this command to configure the database.
+4. After installing the project you can run this command to configure the database
+    ```
-    `yarn run db:seed`
+    yarn run db:seed
+    ```
-5. Run the project.
+5. Run the project
+    ```
-    `yarn run dev`
+    yarn run dev
+    ```
 6. Run unit tests
+    ```
-    `yarn run test`
+    yarn run test
+    ```

 # 4. Instructions